Our two-year Key Stage 4 curriculum builds upon the rich literacy, numeracy and thinking skills our students acquire at Key Stage 3.

 In designing this curriculum, we recognise the importance of preparing our students to become successful students, responsible citizens, and confident individuals.

 The impact of our well planned and sequenced curriculum ensures that at the end of Key Stage 4, all students have become confident learners and have developed a deep understanding of the subjects that they have chosen to study at GCSE.
 This enables them to make a smooth transition to post-16 programmes of study.
-Through becoming confident and expert learners, students at the end of the Key Stage 4 curriculum achieve a set of GCSE results which will enable them to progress to their post-16 destination/pathway of choice.

 A fundamental aspect of the Key Stage 4 curriculum at Orleans Park is ensuring that students are well-informed of the different post-16 pathways that are available to them via the Baker Clause.
 This is not just delivered via departments and in lessons, but also (and not limited to) the PSHE curriculum, during tutor time and specific ‘careers within the curriculum’ weeks, careers days, Unifrog, external speakers from colleges and apprenticeships, and the school’s careers advisor.